wegnerce/taxomias/README.md

 ## Credits
 The original idea was conceptualized by Sixing Huang (DSMZ, Braunschweig) and most of the original code was written by him.
-However, NCBI is phasing out GI numbers as identifiiers and links to taxonomic information.
+In the beginning of 2016 NCBI decided to phase out GI numbers.
+I used to Sixing's code a lot and decided to modify it to make it work with NCBI's new system of taxonomy mappings based on accession version numbers.

-Therefore the original code was rewritten by me to work with the newly established system of using accession (version) numbers as replacement for GI numbers.
+In addition I added functions to easily access refseq genomes based on taxonomic information.